offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

  1. Since the length of a codon is 3, the encoding of the peptide could start from offset 0, 1, or 2 (referred to as reading frames).
  2. Since DNA is double stranded, either the DNA sequence or its reverse complement could represent the peptide.

-**WHY**: The composition of a peptide can be determined just from DNA that encodes it.
+**WHY**: The composition of a peptide can be determined from the DNA sequence that encodes it.

 **ALGORITHM**: